Chetan21-ai/AiCalculatorLLMBased/README.md

 License & Usage
-© 2025 Vedant Khadye.
+© 2025 Chetan Kokate.
 All rights reserved.
 This project is not open-source and may not be reused, redistributed, or modified without explicit permission.

 Publicly visible for educational and demonstrative purposes only.